Huawei P20 Pro release date, price, news and features

 The trend for major manufacturers in 2018 is to opt for an 18:9 aspect ratio display, and Huawei has done that for the P20 Pro.
 It’s a 6.1-inch OLED screen with a resolution of 2240 x 1080.

-That’s Full HD+, so we don’t expect the picture quality to be as high as on QHD products like the Samsung Galaxy S9.
-That being said, our time with the nova 3e didn't leave us asking for more in terms of screen sharpness so we expect the OLED screen on the P20 Pro to look just fine.
+That’s Full HD+, so we don’t expect the picture quality to be as high as on QHD-packing handsets like the Samsung Galaxy S9.

-There’s a notch at the top of the screen, so you may initially think it looks like a lot of other phones.
-Inside that notch sits the front-facing camera and a few others features, but if you want to hide that you can head into the settings and find a way to block out a whole line at the top of the phone for notifications and other details.
+There’s a notch at the top of the screen, which houses the front-facing camera and speaker, so you may initially think this phone looks like other recent flagships such as the iPhone X. However, here you have the option to effectively hide the notch by adding black on-screen bezel at either side of it, in which the time and notifications are displayed.

 Huawei P20 Pro specs and performance

-As expected, the P20 Pro is powered by the HiSilicon Kirin 970 chipset that is made by Huawei and that we’ve seen before inside the Mate 10 and Mate 10 Pro.
+Inside the P20 Pro sits Huawei's HiSilicon Kirin 970 chipset, which we’ve seen before in the Mate 10 and Mate 10 Pro.

-Although we haven’t tested the P20 Pro extensively, the chipset was impressively quick and powerful inside those phones from last year so we’d expect a similar level of power on the P20.
+Although we haven’t had the chance to put the P20 fully through its paces yet, the chipset was impressively quick and powerful inside those phones from last year, so we’d expect it to offer a similar level of power here.

-Coupled with 6GB of RAM, it should be capable of handling anything thrown at it such as playing high-end games or editing photos.
+It's combined with 6GB of RAM too, so the phone should be capable of playing top-end games and handling lots of productivity tasks at the same time.

-The chipset is also packed with artificial intelligence features that allow the phone to learn your habits and better optimize for them ahead of time.
+The chipset is also packed with artificial intelligence features, which allow the phone to learn your usage habits and better optimize for them ahead of time.

-The way the company usually shows this off is by showing how fast it can organize photos, but for your day-to-day use it should work out when you use your phone to better optimize the battery and offer a few camera features that we’ll explain in the section below.
+Huawei usually shows this feature off by showing how fast the phone can organize photos, but more practically the AI should work out how to optimize the battery life based on your usage, and offer a few camera features that we’ll explain in the section below.

-There’s only one storage version of the P20 Pro and that comes with 128GB of space.
-As with other Huawei phones, there is an extra SIM card slot if you want to use dual SIM cards.
+There’s only one version of the P20 Pro, and that comes with 128GB of storage.
+We're pleased that the company has got rid of the 32GB versions of its flagships, there should be enough space here for most users.
+MicroSD support is confirmed, although it’s not currently clear what size cards you’ll be able to use with it.

 Huawei P20 Pro battery and OS

-Inside the P20 Pro you’ll find a 4,000mAh battery powering the thing.
-That sounds big, but then it also has a large screen to power.
-We’ll be sure to test the battery in our full review when we can.
+The P20 Pro is powered by a 4,000mAh battery.
+That sounds big, but then it does have to power a large screen.
+We’ll be sure to thoroughly test the battery performance in our full review.

-Huawei’s latest handset also comes with Android 8.1 Oreo software onboard, but it won’t look like it does on the Google Pixel 2 or Pixel 2 XL as it comes with Huawei’s own overlay over the top.
+Huawei’s latest handset comes with Android 8.1 Oreo software onboard, but it won’t look like it does on the Google Pixel 2 or Pixel 2 XL, as it comes with Huawei’s own overlay over the top.

-It’s called Emotion UI (EMUI) 8.1 and adds extra features from Huawei including its Share app that allows you to upload photos, video and more to your laptop, and the Huawei Clone app that allows you to copy your phone data across to another device easily.
+It’s called Emotion UI 8.1, and it adds extra features from Huawei, including its Share app that allows you to upload photos, video and more to your laptop, and the Huawei Clone app, which allows you to copy your phone data across to another device easily.

 Huawei P20 Pro camera

-Where the Huawei P20 Pro really stands out from the P20 is with its rear camera.
-As all of the teasing and marketing has been about, this is the first phones to feature three cameras on the rear.
+Where the Huawei P20 Pro stands out from the P20 is its rear camera.
+This is one of the first phones to feature three cameras on the rear, and it's been the focus of much of the pre-launch marketing hype.

-Huawei claims it has the highest pixel count on a smartphone ever, with a 40MP RGB sensor working alongside a 20MP monochrome one.
-The phone will then combine the same image from both to create highly detailed photos.
-Aperture-wise the monochrome is an f/1.6 and the RGB is f/1.8.
+Huawei claims the P20 Pro has the highest pixel count on a smartphone ever, with a 40MP RGB sensor working alongside a 20MP monochrome one.
+The phone will then combine the images from both to create highly detailed photos.
+Aperture-wise the monochrome camera is f/1.6, and the RGB unit is f/1.8.

-There’s also an 8MP telephoto sensor on the rear of the phone which can offer up to five times zoom.
+There’s also an 8MP telephoto sensor on the rear of the phone which can offer up to 5x zoom.

-That rear setup also comes with new features such as an improved white balance, larger pixel sizes than most of the competition and a 4-in-1 hybrid focus system.
+That rear setup also comes with new features, such as improved white balance, a larger pixel size than most of the competition, and a 4-in-1 hybrid autofocus system.

-Huawei’s AI features allow the camera to know what it’s pointing at.
-If you point the rear cameras at a plate of food it should be able to identify it and use its AI smarts to optimize the settings perfectly for taking photos of food.
+Huawei’s AI features enable the camera to know what it’s pointing at.
+If you point the rear cameras at a plate of food, for example, the AI should be able to identify it and optimize the settings perfectly that subject.

-There are a bunch of new modes with six different scene detections, including fireworks and waterfall.
+There are also a bunch of new camera modes with six different scene-detection options, including fireworks and waterfall.

 As for video, the main new feature is a Super Slow Motion mode that can record at 960 frames per second in 720p.
 That’s the same as the Samsung Galaxy S9, but not as good as the Sony Xperia XZ2 and Xperia XZ2 Compact.

 On the front you get a 24MP camera, which is far more megapixels than most front-facing cameras.
-We’ll let you know how much difference all those pixels make when we’ve put the P20 Pro through a full review.
+We’ll let you know how much difference all those pixels make when we’ve put the Huawei P20 Pro through our full review process.